 2) Service marketing-mix – The service marketing-mix has three further variables included which are people, physical evidence and process.
 They are discussed in detail in the article on service marketing-mix.

 The term marketing-mix was first coined by Neil H Borden back in 1964 in his article “The concept of marketing-mix”.
 Several strategic analysts over the years believe that the marketing-mix can make or break the firm.
 Having the right marketing-mix at the start of the marketing plan is absolutely essential.
 Over time the concept of marketing-mix has provided a steady platform for the launch of a new product or business.

-As mentioned before, the marketing mix is characterized by four different but equally important variables.
+As mentioned before, the marketing-mix is characterized by four different but equally important variables.
 These variables are never constant and may be changed over time.
 However, a change in one of the variables may cause a change in all the other variables as well.
-The variables are as follows

-1) Product – The first thing you need, if you want to start a business, is a product.
-Therefore Product is also the first variable in the marketing mix.
+The first thing you need, if you want to start a business, is a product.
+Therefore Product is also the first variable in the marketing-mix.
 Product decisions are the first decisions you need to take before making any marketing plan.
 A product can be divided into three parts.
 The core product, the augmented product and the tertiary product.
 Before deciding on the product component there are some questions which you need to ask yourself.

 - What product are you selling?

 - What would be the quality of your product?

 - Which features are different from the market?